luyuqing/simple-azure-auth-demo/README.md

 # Simple Azure Authentication Demo

-This repository contains a demonstration of a simple Azure authentication flow with a `demo-app` and a `DemoAPI`.
-The app(SPA) authenticates users via Azure AD and then sends the obtained access token to the API for authorization.
+This repo showcases a simple Azure OIDC authentication flow including a `demo-app` and a `DemoAPI`.
+The single-page app authenticates users through Azure AD and subsequently sends the acquired access token to the API for authorization.